 Source: merlynsauctions

-They also apparently made a gold coloured version of the 4 key Harmotone toy sax.
+Harmotone also apparently made a gold coloured version of their Jr. Sax.
 The seller of this little toy noted the following specs about it on eBay:

 Harmotone Musical Toy